Methylphenidate (Transdermal route)

-Methylphenidate transdermal may cause dizziness, drowsiness, or changes in vision.
+Methylphenidate may cause dizziness, drowsiness, or changes in vision.
 Do not drive a car, ride a bicycle, operate machinery, or do other things that might be dangerous until you know how this medicine affects you.

 Avoid putting this medicine near external sources of direct heat, such as hair dyers, heating pads, electric blankets, heated water beds, or hot tubs.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements, and medicine for appetite control, asthma, colds, cough, hayfever, or sinus problems.

 Side Effects of This Medicine:

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

 Get emergency help immediately if any of the following symptoms of overdose occur:

 Some side effects may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them: